programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 ## Reading your First Volume
 The HTRC Feature Reader library has three main objects: **FeatureReader**, **Volume**, and **Page**.

-+The **FeatureReader** object is the interface for loading the dataset files and making sense of them.
+The **FeatureReader** object is the interface for loading the dataset files and making sense of them.
 The files are originally formatted in a notation called JSON (which _Programming Historian_ discusses [here](http://programminghistorian.org/lessons/json-and-jq)) and compressed, which FeatureReader makes sense of and returns as Volume objects.
 A **Volume** is a representation of a single book or other work.
 This is where you access features about a work.
 Many features for a volume are collected from individual pages; to access Page information, you can use the **Page** object.

 Let's load two volumes to understand how the FeatureReader works.
 Create a cell in the already-open Jupyter notebook and run the following code.
 This should give you the input shown below.